risgk/digital-synth-pra32-u2/PRA32-U2-Change-History.md

 - v0.6.0 (2025-**-**):
     - Add Wave Table with Constraints (WT) to Osc 1 Wave
+    - Improve Oscillator wave tables to include more harmonics
     - Increase the effect of Filter EG Amt and LFO Filter Amt (2x)
     - Change the LFO Wave display "SH" to "S&H" (Sample & Hold)
     - Change the Preset programs